Tonantzintla/Documentation/docs/guide/personalize.md

 :::note

-We have configured the Algolia Crawler to crawl the whole website (while ignoring the links in robots.txt) every Sunday at 12:00 AM UTC.
+We have configured the Algolia Crawler to crawl the whole website (while ignoring the links in `robots.txt`) every Wednesday and Sunday at 12:00 AM UTC.
-So if you add new content to your project's documentation, it will be searchable on the next Sunday.
+So if you add new content to your project's documentation, it will be searchable on the next Wednesday or Sunday.

 You may request a manual crawl by contacting us on our [Discord server](https://discord.tonantzintla.org).